grombor/grombor/README.md

 Fluent in English.
 I conduct international meetings and create content as a Product Manager in my current role.
 Comfortable with English documentation.
 Team management skills.
 I have led teams ranging from 3 to 30 members.
-Strong problem-solving and communication skills.
+Strong problem-solving and time management skills.

 ## Experience as a Frontend Developer and highlights of my key projects: